-Patterson could have written, "The lyncal and the wielder of bacteriological weapons related."
-The American white supremaci the rapists and killers of children in Kon were not likely to stop at using the weapon disease.
-The Chief of the U.S. Army Chem Corps Research Command, Brigadier-Get William E. Creasy, boasted in Washington January 25 this year that germ weapons it possible "to reduce an enemy's ability resist" at a smaller "logistical cost" than other type of warfare, and "without destruct of his economy."
-Creasy spells out the of Chinese and Korean lives in dollars cents, in the crass tradition of the final barons of America!
+Patterson could have written, "The lyncher and the wielder of bacteriological weapons are related."
+The American white supremacists, the rapists and killers of children in Korea, were not likely to stop at using the weapon of disease.
+The Chief of the U.S. Army Chemical Corps Research Command, Brigadier-General William E. Creasy, boasted in Washington on January 25 this year that germ weapons make it possible "to reduce an enemy's ability to resist" at a smaller "logistical cost" than any other type of warfare, and "without destruction of his economy."
+Creasy spells out the value of Chinese and Korean lives in dollars and cents, in the crass tradition of the financial barons of America!

-The Chinese and Korean peoples is laboured through the swift post-liberation people to build a land free from disease and port.
-China, on the road to greater prosperity, from familiary, has conquered the mean of epidemics throughout the length and breat of the country.
-Not a single cholera case, example, was recorded for the three possible ration years.
+The Chinese and Korean peoples have laboured through the swift post-liberation years to build a land free from disease and poverty.
+China, on the road to greater prosperity, freed of American "aid", has conquered the menace of epidemics throughout the length and breadth of the country.
+Not a single cholera case, for example, was recorded for the three post-liberation years.

-American imperialism is relying on a ease-carrying flies and fleas where its Air For and Army failed!
+American imperialism is relying on disease-carrying flies and fleas where its Air Force and Army failed!

-That challenge has already been answer with effective measures of prevention control.
-The Chinese and Korean peoples supported by all freedom-loving peoples bring to fiasco this new crime of the American invaders.
-No tricks will save these germinals from the justice of the peoples. stand in the shadow of a new Nurembers.
+That challenge has already been answered with effective measures of prevention and control.
+The Chinese and Korean peoples, supported by all freedom-loving peoples will bring to fiasco this new crime of the American invaders.
+No tricks will save these germ-war criminals from the justice of the peoples.
+They stand in the shadow of a new Nuremberg.